Wall Street edges lower, energy stocks fall

 The S&P 500, closing roughly 0.5% below its intraday record high hit in late September, has rallied about 17% year-to-date.
 It has been supported by a dovish Federal Reserve, hopes of a U.S.-China trade deal and largely upbeat earnings.

-But with big companies such as Microsoft Corp, Facebook Inc, reporting after the close on Wednesday and Amazon.com and Intel Corp reports on tap for Thursday afternoon many investors kept to the sidelines.
+But, with big companies such as Microsoft Corp and Facebook Inc, reporting after the close on Wednesday and Amazon.com and Intel Corp reports on tap for Thursday afternoon, many investors kept to the sidelines.

-“While the expectations are for good reports from all four of them recent strength and relative valuations are keeping people on the edge of their seat,” Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
+“While the expectations are for good reports from all four of them, recent strength and relative valuations are keeping people on the edge of their seat,” said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.

 “There was no needle moving news today for people to be making bigger bets on anything after the big move we had yesterday.”